Senate passes 45-day funding bill to avert government shutdown

 The House had passed the measure that afternoon, after House Speaker Kevin McCarthy announced in the morning that he would try to push the short-term funding bill through the House with Democratic help — a move that could keep the government open but would put his speakership at risk.

-The House passed a bill 335-91 Saturday afternoon to fund the government for 45 days, hours before a government shutdown was to go into effect.

-The bill House Speaker Kevin McCarthy put to a vote ultimately won support from more Democrats than Republicans.
-Ninety Republicans voted no on the continuing resolution to fund the government, and just a single Democrat voted against the short-term funding measure.
-The bill would fund the government at current 2023 levels for 45 days.
-It does not contain funding for Ukraine that was sought by Democrats but opposed by many Republicans but does include spending for disaster relief.
+Noticeably absent from the bill however, is funding for Ukraine that was sought by Democrats but opposed by many Republicans but does include spending for disaster relief.

 McCarthy was forced to rely on Democrats for passage because the speaker's hard-right flank said it would oppose any short-term measure.
 The speaker set up a process for voting requiring a two-thirds supermajority, about 290 votes in the 435-member House for passage.
 Republicans hold a 221-212 majority, with two vacancies.